MailyRa/Hackbright-Final-Project/README.md

 ### Features:

-- Display loans by categories such as:home, personal, educational, business and auto loans.
+- Display loans by category such as: home, personal, educational, business and auto loans.
 - Filter loans by Government loans and/or Credit Unions.
-- Users can also compare different loans side by side to make it easier for the user to visualize when making the difference between their different options.
+- Compare different loans side by side to make it easier for to visualize when choosing between different options.
-- User  can “Save”  loans to their profile or they can find the nearest banks which offer a particular loan.
+- Save loans to your profile
+- Find the nearest banks which offer a particular loan.

 ### Landing Page